 See Why Solid Cable Will Break, as the basis of my hollow cable or hose idea.

-cable/hose from snapping, keeping it in a permanent bent-shape and never too taunt.
-The role of the 6 rockets at CW is to keep the elliptical orbit of the CW as circular as possible, or have the lowest possible eccentricity, so that a predefined minimum bend in the hose can be defined as the aspect ratio of the length of hose (60,000 miles) versus deflection from straight position, say, 500 miles, a catenary shape, which pulls the CW inward about 200 miles.
+cable/hose from breaking, keeping it in a permanent bent-shape and never too taunt.
+The role of the 6 rockets at CW is to keep the elliptical orbit of the CW as circular as possible, or having the lowest possible eccentricity, so that a predefined minimum bend in the hose can be defined as the aspect ratio of the length of hose (60,000 miles) versus deflection from straight position, say, 500 miles, a catenary shape, which pulls the CW inward about 200 miles.
 200 miles is an arbitrary “comfort zone” for a radial-direction shortening of the semi-major axis to a point less than average radius.
-A semi-stationary cable, by fiat, expects to have a very high orbital eccentricity such that preventing atmospheric re-entry becomes difficult at GEO, with Coriolis forces considered.
-But repositioning rockets, and that means lateral directions as well, can retain the desired position.
+A semi-stationary cable, by fiat, expects to have a very high orbital eccentricity such that preventing atmospheric re-entry becomes difficult at GEO, with Coriolis forces considered as well.
+But re-positioning rockets, and that means lateral directions as well, can retain the desired position.
 In conclusion, the energy expended during two 6 hour apogee phases by the CW rockets, and/or energy from torque of “Ferris Wheels” (see Ferris Wheels) must exceed the energy of the SH centrifugal force, with increasing help from the gravity of the SH as the CW moves inward, and then must slow down, to prevent the shearing of 1-2 cm diameter hose, but not exerting too much force else causing the CW to crash back to Earth, finding an equilibrium point that may require 24/7 “eccentricity adjustment” for the most circular orbit possible.
-A thickening of the SH at GEO, which is COM, should be recommended if more rocket launches are affordable (one recommendation is 11.5 cm at COM, tapering off to 5 cm at sea level and CW, but this is for a solid cylinder, not a hose.
+A thickening and/or toughening of the SH at GEO, which is COM, should be recommended if more rocket launches are affordable.
 See http://wiki.c2.com/?SpaceElevator).
-Larger cylinders/hoses are needed to support heavier elevators, that must deploy satellites about the size of a Volkswagen, but the increased elasticity of a spiral hose means more ΔL/L tolerance for an elevator, far lighter than the total weight of the hose itself it must hold up, and less cross-sectional area is offset by what is a much lighter object I suggest to be 1-2 cm in diameter, and far less than the 100 Mega-Newtons of tension a cable would bear (think of surgical tubing for a sling-shot, far more elastic than a solid rubber tube).
+Larger cylinders/hoses are needed to support heavier elevators, that must deploy satellites about the size of a Volkswagen, but the increased elasticity of a spiral hose means more ΔL/L tolerance for an elevator, far lighter than the total weight of the hose itself it must hold up, and less cross-section area is offset by what is a much lighter object, I suggest to be 1-2 cm in diameter, and far less than the 100 Mega-Newtons of tension a cable would bear (think of surgical tubing for a sling-shot, far more elastic than a solid rubber tube).
 And future calculations prove just rocket fuel and Ferris Wheels, even as backup, are not an exclusive and legitimate insurance policy.
 More elasticity can help, something to be expected with a higher diameter, thin-walled hose, with a higher ratio of HDPE to CNT.
-The mistaken myth is that the true requirement of hose rocket emissions and torque created by Ferris Wheel counterweights is that their combined force must exceed the tension, gravity plus centrifugal force, minus the breaking force of the hose at it’s weakest part, the center of mass at GEO, with a gradual reduction in thickness and resistance to breaking in opposing directions.
+The mistaken myth is that the true requirement of hose rocket emissions and torque created by Ferris Wheel counterweights is that their combined force must exceed the tension, gravity plus centrifugal force, minus the breaking force of the hose at it’s weakest point, the center of mass at GEO, with a gradual reduction in thickness and resistance to breaking in opposing directions.
 But this is only for a brief period of time, that will be shown by conservation of energy equations.
-CW rocket and Ferris Wheel torque can engage right after CW leaves perigee (closest point to Earth) for apogee (furthest point from Earth) where gravity is greater, centrifugal force is less, and wheel torque with possible H2-O2 ejection backup need not be (tension minus breaking force of SH), redefining the orbit of the SS at GEO as closer to the Earth, but compensating when leaving apogee for perigee, where necessary deceleration of CW Ferris Wheels means acceleration in the opposite direction (torque pushing CW away from Earth), which is affordable as there is so much more slack in the SH during perigee phase it can afford to be pushed outward.
-In essence, you strive for a man-made circular orbit.
-The thickening at COM does not effect the gravity plus centrifugal force high tension threat, unlike when more weight is far from the COM, but the increased number of rocket launches would probably be un-affordable unlike when you have a “kill many birds with one stone” solution.
+CW rocket and Ferris Wheel torque can engage right after CW leaves perigee (closest point to Earth) for apogee (furthest point from Earth) where gravity is less, centrifugal force is greater, in the direction of travel, and spinning wheel torque with possible H2-O2 ejection backup need not be employed (tension minus breaking force of SH), redefining the orbit of the SS at GEO as closer to the Earth, but compensating when leaving apogee for perigee, where necessary deceleration of CW Ferris Wheels means acceleration in the opposite direction (torque pushing CW away from Earth), which is affordable as there is so much more slack in the SH during perigee phase it can afford to be pushed outward.
+In essence, you strive for a human-made circular orbit.
+The thickening of SH at COM does not effect the gravity plus centrifugal force high tension threat, unlike when more weight is far from the COM, but the increased number of rocket launches would probably be un-affordable unlike when you have a “kill many birds with one stone” solution here.
 A well-made non-hollow cable could employ Ferris Wheels without the need for material transfer, but there is the danger of no-backup.

 The force produced by ejected hose rocket fuel at CW plus torque from spinning Ferris Wheels (figure left) must exceed, for a short period of time, centrifugal force just enough to allow gravity to overcome “outward” centrifugal force now causing CW to approach Earth without a tightening effect to break hose.
-This means you must increase the number of “artificial apogees” where SH must travel away from Earth just as often as it travels toward Earth, but in a reduced, shorter period Kepler orbit.
-The two approaches toward an apogee that would surely break the hose, not because of combined gravity and centrifugal force but tension from a straight, elongated, then breaking hose is prevented by a sinusoidal path.
-For better insurance, if combined torque and rocket force at CW exceeds tension (gravity plus centrifugal force when SH is tight) minus breaking force of hose at GEO (COM), there might be an effort to thicken SH at GEO.
-If hose (SH) at COM is wider (2 cm diameter, 1 mm wall thickness, versus 1 cm and 0.5 mm respectively) with more tensile strength from greater CNT concentration (95% versus 5%) the breaking force is increased 80 times, but then too many rocket trips will still be anticipated.
-Elasticity calculations, which applies to radial direction, can be coupled with tensile strength in perpendicular (x, y) direction, divided by density considerations (eg. low density rubber, where tensile strength in radial direction is less of a factor), might be an alternative for low diameter SH in case of rare failure of preventing tightening of hose, as a hose always intended to be a catenary need not be “tough” except for meteorite strikes and stress and strain from elevator rollers, Initial high torque, heavy CW mass can potentially bring in SH to something much less than 60,000 miles, lunar rock collection for CW, with less gravity and centrifugal forces, such that initial high torque from CW Ferris Wheel only is required briefly to allow gravity to overcome centrifugal force half the time during apogee phases
+This means you must increase the number of “artificial apogees” where SH must travel away from Earth just as often as it travels toward Earth.
+The two approaches toward an apogee that would surely break the hose (and center of Earth is at one of two foci, so one apogee is greater than the other), not because of combined gravity and centrifugal force but tension from a straight, elongated, breaking hose is prevented by a sinusoidal path.
+For better insurance, if combined torque and rocket force at CW exceeds tension (gravity plus centrifugal force when SH is tight) minus breaking force of hose at GEO (COM), there might be an effort to thicken and/or toughen SH at GEO.
+If hose (SH) at COM is wider (2 cm diameter, 1 mm wall thickness, versus 1 cm and 0.5 mm respectively) with more tensile strength from greater CNT and/or graphene concentration (95% versus 5%) the breaking or “critical” length is substantially increased, but then too many rocket trips will still be anticipated.
+If a hose is always intended to be a catenary and not “tough” for meteorite strikes would be considered a good thing, as meteorites are more likely to deflect off a non-rigid hose for less damage, and is more tolerant of stress and strain from elevator rollers.
+Initial high torque, heavy spinning CW mass can potentially bring in SH to something much less than 60,000 miles, lunar rock or asteroid collection for CW, such that initial high torque from CW Ferris Wheels only is required briefly to allow gravity to overcome centrifugal force half the time during apogee phases.

 x = (R + a · sin(n·θ)) · cos(θ) + xc